Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: Introduction

 Our proposed datasets and the code of ELBERT (using pytorch) are publicly released on Github, and main contributions include the following:

-\begin{itemize} \item We introduce a fast and light ELBERT\footnote{ {\url{https://github.com/shakeley/ELBERT}}} model, which has fewer parameters (18M) and uses our proposed CWB early exit mechanism.
-On many NLP tasks (not only FSA), the CWB mechanism outperforms existing early exit methods to accelerate BERT under the same computation cost. \item Based on ELBERT, an efficient text processing acceleration method is developed to solve the contradiction between large input batch size and the early exit mechanism. \item A high-speed and high-accuracy FSA system (implemented with an Nvidia RTX 3090 GPU) is built based on the ELBERT and the acceleration method.
-With sufficient classification accuracy, we achieved throughputs of 1503 text/s and 1127 text/s on two FSA datasets, respectively. \item We propose two FSA datasets labeled by our experts, which is also available in another Github project\footnote{ {https://github.com/NLP-Applications/Financial-sentiment-analysis-NLPTransformers.git}}. \end{itemize}
+\begin{itemize} \item We introduce a fast and light ELBERT\footnote{ {\url{https://github.com/shakeley/ELBERT}}} model, which has fewer parameters (18M) and uses our proposed CWB early exit mechanism to accelerate the inference.
+On many NLP tasks (not only FSA), the CWB mechanism outperforms existing early exit methods to accelerate BERT under the same computation cost. \item Based on ELBERT, an efficient text processing acceleration method is developed to solve the contradiction between large input batch size and the early exit mechanism.
+With this method, the model can avoid the problem of computational efficiency degradation caused by samples of different difficulty exiting at different layers.
+As far as we know, this is the first method among open literature that can do this.

+\item A high-speed and high-accuracy FSA system (implemented with an Nvidia RTX 3090 GPU) is built based on the ELBERT and the acceleration method.
+With sufficient classification accuracy, we achieved throughputs of 1503 text/s and 1107 text/s on two FSA datasets, respectively. \item We propose a new FSA dataset labeled by our experts, which is also available in another Github project\footnote{ {https://github.com/NLP-Applications/Financial-sentiment-analysis-NLPTransformers.git}} and evaluated in our experiments. \end{itemize}

 The rest of this paper is organized as follows.
 Section \uppercase\expandafter{\romannumeral2} gives a review of the background and related works.
 The ELBERT model is presented in Section \uppercase\expandafter{\romannumeral3}.
 In Section \uppercase\expandafter{\romannumeral4}, we introduce the FSA system along with the ELBERT-based acceleration method on GPU and the proposed datasets.
 Experimental results are given in Section \ref{sec:experiments1} and Section \ref{sec:experiments2}.
 Section \ref{conclusion} concludes this paper.